Achilleees/sleep-wake-log/README.md

 # Sleep Wake Log

-A single-page Electron app for Windows that tracks irregular sleep and tiredness patterns (DSPS / circadian disorders).
+A single-page Electron app for Windows that tracks irregular sleep patterns (DSPS / circadian disorders).
 Data is stored locally in the user's data directory as JSON and reloads automatically on startup.

 ## Features
-- Start/stop a single active sleep session; prevents multiple overlapping active sessions.
+- Start/stop a single active sleep session; prevents multiple overlapping active sessions and resumes active timers on restart.
-- Manually add, edit, or delete sleep sessions and tired periods with validation for time ranges.
+- Manually add, edit, or delete sleep sessions with validation for time ranges.
-- Session list filtered by date ranges (7/30/90 days, all time, or custom).
-- "Barcode" timeline that splits sessions across calendar days to visualize shifting schedules.
+- Month-based navigation with previous/next arrows and a compact daily barcode timeline (with noon marker) to highlight patterns.
 - Immediate persistence on every change (create/update/delete) so closing the app never loses history.

 ## Development